Make sure there are no surprises in your employment background screening report.

 You can also request a copy of your criminal history record or FBI Identification Record in order to review or challenge the information.

 Make sure your resume and job application are accurate and factual.
-The chances of wrong information being discovered are very high.
+The chances of wrong information being discovered in an employment history background check are very high.
 Your potential employer is likely to conduct an employment reference check as part of the employment background screening process.